s-goldman/Dusty-Evolved-Star-Kit/docs/grids.rst

 Grids
 =====

+The DESK_ downloads and fits both new and commonly-used model grids, automatically.
+The grids are also available for download on Zenodo_.

 DUSTY model grids
 -----------------

-The models currently available with the DESK are created using the DUSTY_ code.
-The DUSTY models are 1-D radiative transfer models that exploit scaling relations to generate models.
+The DUSTY_ models are 1-D radiative transfer models that exploit scaling relations to generate models.
 The model shape can be scaled to any luminosity, expansion velocity, or mass-loss rate so long as the combination of these three parameters remains the same.
 The DESK model grids